 Please note that undergraduate and taught masters research projects are reviewed at local School level.
 Students should liaise with their supervisors regarding this process.

 The REC reports to the DCU Research Committee and is supported by Research and Innovation Support.
-Full committee meetings take place approximately every two months.
-Virtual meetings take place in the interim between full committee meetings.
 Please find the REC calendar of meeting dates here.

 The REC has a number of primary aims: